pyamg/pyamg/docs/paper/paper.md

 are both dramatically improved.
 `PyAMG` constructs multigrid solvers for use as a preconditioner in this setting.
-A summary of multigrid and algebraic multigrid solvers can be found in @encamg and [-@encmg], and in @amgintro; a detailed description can be found in @mgtutorial and @mgbook.
+A summary of multigrid and algebraic multigrid solvers can be found in Olson [-@encamg,-@encmg] and in @amgintro; a detailed description can be found in @mgtutorial and @mgbook.

 # Summary